'I interviewed over 100 people at Goldman Sachs, and this was the biggest mistake job candidates made'

-, a brand of women’s shoe-care products, in 2009, Becca Brown worked at Goldman Sachs for almost six years.
+Before cofounding Solemates, a brand of women’s shoe care products, in 2009, Becca Brown worked at Goldman Sachs for almost six years.

 “I interviewed anywhere from 20 to 30 job candidates a year, so in total, I interviewed over 100 people at Goldman Sachs,” she tells Business Insider.
 “And this was the biggest mistake candidates made: They would try too hard.”